AuspeXeu/openvpn-status/README.md

 ### 4. OpenVPN configuration

 Add the following line to your configuration file, e.g., `server.conf`.
 This will start the management console on port `7656` and make it accessible on `127.0.0.1`, i.e. this machine.
+Optionally, a password file can be specified as per the openvpn [manual](https://openvpn.net/community-resources/reference-manual-for-openvpn-2-0/).

 ```
 management 127.0.0.1 7656 // As specified in cfg.json for this server